Frank Minis Johnson: Notable district court case and incidents

-Federal appellate judicial service

 Johnson was nominated by President Jimmy Carter on April 2, 1979, to the United States Court of Appeals for the Fifth Circuit, to a new seat established by 92 Stat.
 1629.
 He was confirmed by the Senate on June 19, 1979, and received his commission on June 21, 1979.
 His service terminated on October 1, 1981, due to reassignment to the Eleventh Circuit.

 Johnson was reassigned to the newly established United States Court of Appeals for the Eleventh Circuit by operation of law on October 1, 1981.
 He assumed senior status on October 30, 1991.
 He was succeeded on the bench by Judge Edward Earl Carnes.
 His service terminated on July 23, 1999, upon his death.

 Johnson additionally served on the Temporary Emergency Court of Appeals from 1972 to 1982.

 Johnson served more than 40 years on the federal bench.
 At the memorial service after his death, he was praised by former United States Senator Howell Heflin, Democrat of Alabama, who said that the judge's "unrelenting devotion to the rule of law" helped him strike down segregation laws.